mgutz/nanoc3_blog/README.md

 Note the metadata is stored in the file, not a separate YAML file.
 Each file requires metadata section even if it is empty!
 Compile and browse the site:

-    # preview cleans, compiles, then runs nanoc's autocompiler
+    % rake clean && nanoc3 compile
-    % rake preview
+    % nanoc3 aco

-Point your browser to http://localhost:3000
+Browse http://localhost:3000 to see your site.

 ## Deploying

-Simply copy `content/*` to your public folder of your site.
+Simply copy `ouput/*` to the public folder of your (hosted) web server.
 It's that easy.

 ## Naming Conventions